Country Guide

 Practical Considerations for Route Selection

 • Even within a single jurisdiction, practice may vary depending on the receiving authority, document type, and the specific caseworker.
-When certainty matters, we recommend confirming acceptance criteria with the destination authority before submission.
+When requirements are unclear, we recommend confirming review criteria with the destination authority before submission.

-• Private documents (employment certificates, powers of attorney, etc.) require notary office authentication of the original document itself, so even Route A (U.S./U.K.) destinations may operationally involve notary office routing.
+• Private documents (employment certificates, powers of attorney, etc.) may need notary office authentication depending on the document type and receiving authority, so even Route A (U.S./U.K.) destinations may operationally involve notary office routing.

-• After our June 2026 launch, clients may share the destination country, receiving authority, and document type at the time of inquiry, whereupon the optimal route along with estimated processing time and fees will be provided.
+• At the time of inquiry, please share the destination country, receiving authority, and document type, and the office can provide the expected route along with estimated processing time and fees.

 🇺🇸